-The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's financial statements are disclosed below.
-The Group intends to adopt these new and amended standards and interpretations, if applicable, when they become effective.
+Standards issued but not yet effective up to the date of issuance of the Group's financial statements are listed below.
+The Group intends to adopt those standards when they become effective.
+However, the Group expects no significant impact from the adoption of the amendments on its financial position or performance.